Welcome to Our Curriculum and Philosophy

 So, what exactly is the Reggio Emilia philosophy?
 To help improve your understanding of this philosophy, here is a quick introduction.

 First, It is important to realise that the Reggio Emilia philosophy is simply that – a philosophy.
 Education centres that are guided by it are not ‘Reggio Emilia accredited’ as there is no formal process for this.
-The philosophy simply guides the decisions of teachers in how they approach education.
-To understand it better, it’s important to know the three core principles of the Reggio Emilia philosophy: the child, the environment, and the teacher.
+The philosophy simply guides the decisions of teachers and parents in how they approach education.
+To understand it better, it’s important to know the three core principles of the Reggio Emilia philosophy: the child, the environment, and the teacher/parent.

 The Reggio Emilia philosophy values the child as central to their own learning, not simply an empty vessel waiting to be filled with knowledge.
 Children are able to pursue their own interests and revisit and build upon ideas at their own pace.